3DGazeNet: Generalizing Gaze Estimation with Weak-Supervision from Synthetic Views: Experiments

-Head pose variation differences between the train and test set, is one of the main reasons that gaze-estimation models fail in cross-dataset validation.
+{\bf The Effect of Head Pose Distribution of ITWG} Head pose distribution difference between the train and test set is one of the main reasons that gaze-estimation models fail in cross-dataset situations.
 To close the gap between different training and testing scenarios, we have designed ITWG, a large-scale dataset with widespread variation in head pose and gaze angles.
-Here, we study the effect of the head pose variation of ITWG, by employing subsets of ITWG with various levels of head pose variation and conducting cross-dataset experiments.
-In particular, we consider four subsets of ITWG, with maximum yaw angle of $5^o$, $20^o$, $40^o$ and $90^o$ (all) respectively.
+To study the effect of the head pose variation of ITWG in our experiments, we employ different subsets of ITWG with various levels of head pose variation and conduct cross-dataset experiments with them.
+In particular, we consider four subsets of ITWG, with maximum yaw angles of $5^o$, $20^o$, $40^o$ and $90^o$ (all) respectively.

-We train the full version of our model with ground truth supervision from MPIIFaceGaze (MPII) as well as pseudo-labels and multi-view supervision from the four versions of ITWG-MV.
-The model is tested on the frontal facing images of the test set of Gaze360 (up to $90^o$ yaw) and results are reported in \cref{tab:ablation_itwg}, from which it becomes obvious that the more diverse ITWG is with respect to head pose, the lower the gaze estimation error becomes.
-This effect can be graphically demonstrated by plotting the gaze predictions of the different models over the ground truth values of the test set.
-Starting with very limited prediction variation in \cref{fig:ablation_itwg} when only MPII is used for training, ground truth is represented increasingly better when more diverse versions of ITWG are utilized.
-Further analysis is included in the supplemental material.
+We train 3DGazeNet with ground truth supervision from MPII as well as pseudo-labels and multi-view supervision from the four versions of ITWG-MV.
+The results of testing on G360 are presented in \cref{fig:ablation_headpose}.
+The resulting curves clearly demonstrate the effect of the available head pose variation in the training data.
+Specifically, utilizing the entirety of ITWG-MV leads to the lowest errors which are relatively consistent across the head pose range.
+As expected, decreasing the available head pose variation, increasingly affects model performance with the worst case being training with MPII alone.
+Based on the above finding we argue that the gap between small and wide distribution gaze datasets (regarding head pose) can effectively close by employing similarly large distribution unlabeled face datasets, which is crucial for training plug-n-play gaze estimation models that can be directly employed in applications.